shesha-io/docs.shesha/docs/front-end-basics/how-to-guides/custom-components.md

 # Custom Components

-The Shesha Form Builder is an application which contains multiple form components for many common use cases.
-It is however impossible to cater for every single use case, that is why the ability to create custom components for any use case is optional.
-Creating your own components integrates with Shesha’s Form Builder allowing you to drag and drop your custom component inside the widget area.
+The Shesha Form Builder is a powerful feature that includes a variety of form components to cover a wide range of common scenarios.
+However, given the diversity of use cases, it's not feasible to address all of them.
+Therefore, Shesha provides an option to develop custom components for any unique requirements.
+These custom components can be seamlessly integrated withing the Form Builder, enabling you to easily add them to any form through the drag-and-drop interface.

 ## Background